Austin Riley Player Props: Braves vs. Brewers

 Austin Riley At The Plate

-- In 38.6% of his games this year, Riley has had at least one RBI.
-He's picked up more than one in 15.8% and driven in three or more of his team's runs in five contests.
+- In 38.2% of his games this season, Riley has had at least one RBI.
+He's picked up more than one in 15.7% and driven in three or more of his team's runs in five contests.

-- He has scored in 51.5% of his games this season, with two or more runs scored in 14.9%.
+- He has scored in 53 games this season, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.